MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/ink-walkthrough.md

     }
 ```

-7. Run the app, draw some shapes, and click the "Recognize shape" button
+7. Run the app, draw some shapes, and click the **Recognize shape** button

-Here's an example of a rudimentary flowchart from a digital napkin:
+Here's an example of a rudimentary flowchart from a digital napkin.

 ![Original ink flowchart](images/ink/ink-app-step6-shapereco1.png)

-Here's the same flowchart after shape recognition:
+Here's the same flowchart after shape recognition.

 ![Original ink flowchart](images/ink/ink-app-step6-shapereco2.png)

-## Step 7: Saving and loading ink
+## Step 7: Save and load ink

-So, you're done doodling, you like what you see, but think you might like to tweak a couple of things later?
+So, you're done doodling and you like what you see, but think you might like to tweak a couple of things later?
 You can save your ink strokes to an Ink Serialized Format (ISF) file and load them for editing whenever the inspiration strikes.

-The ISF file is a basic GIF image that inlcudes additional metadata describing ink stroke properties and behaviors.
-Apps that are not ink-enabled can ignore the extra metadata and still load the basic GIF image (including alpha-channel background transparency).
+The ISF file is a basic GIF image that includes additional metadata describing ink-stroke properties and behaviors.
+Apps that are not ink enabled can ignore the extra metadata and still load the basic GIF image (including alpha-channel background transparency).

-In this step, we hook up the Save and Load buttons located beside the ink toolbar.
+In this step, we hook up the **Save** and **Load** buttons located beside the ink toolbar.

 ### In the sample:
-1. Open the MainPage.xaml file
+1. Open the MainPage.xaml file.
-2. Find the code marked with the title of this step ("\<!-- Step 7: Saving and loading ink -->")
+2. Find the code marked with the title of this step ("\<!-- Step 7: Saving and loading ink -->").
-3. Uncomment the following lines:
+3. Uncomment the following lines.

 ``` xaml
     <Button x:Name="buttonSave"